codedge-llc/pane/README.md

 ## Installation

-Add pigeon as a `mix.exs` dependency:
+Add pane as a `mix.exs` dependency:
 ```elixir
 def deps do
   [{:pane, "~> 0.1.0"}]